BellSeat/CSS533HW1/README.md

 ### updates

-- mini games
+- mini-games
 - user profile
 - account system

 ### State Management

-unity provide MonoBehaviour.
-MonoBehavior has default OnApplicationPause, and OnApplicationFocus states.
+unity provides MonoBehaviour.
+MonoBehavior has default OnApplicationPause and OnApplicationFocus states.
 When Run In Background (Edit > Project Settings > Player > Resolution and Presentation) is disabled, a game running in the Editor's Play mode or in a standalone Player will pause any time the Editor or Player application loses focus.
-In these cases Unity sends OnApplicationPause(true) to all MonoBehaviours.
+In these cases, Unity sends OnApplicationPause(true) to all MonoBehaviours.

 The pauseStatus parameter is either true (paused) or false (running).
 All MonoBehaviours receive this event while they are initializing, just after Awake, so it will be called (with status false) on first entering Play mode.
 They receive it again whenever the application pauses or unpauses on losing or regaining focus.